-Hiring temporary employees and contract workers can be helpful when you need to outsource a business task no one on your permanent staff has the time or abilities to address, but this approach has risks when it comes to data security.
+Managing temporary worker access is critical for data security when hiring contract employees to outsource a business task no one on your permanent staff has the time or abilities to address.

 Whether your company takes on extra staff to handle a seasonal rush or works with third parties to ensure supply chain sufficiency, diligence is required when granting access to sensitive or private information.
 Inappropriate privilege levels can result in compromised data or costly breaches.
-To reduce the risk associated with granting temporary data access, follow these best practices for third-party identity management.
+To reduce the risk associated with granting temporary worker access to data, follow these best practices for third-party identity management.

 Use Discernment When Hiring